South Asian diaspora: Endonyms

-South Asians in the diaspora are often referred to as Desis, a term embraced by many South Asians, though controversial to some.
+South Asians in the diaspora are often referred to as Desis (Hindustani: देसी, دیسی), a term embraced by many South Asians, though controversial to some.
+The term is used frequently by South Asian immigrants for native cuisine, lifestyle, clothing, and more.

 History

 Ancient era

 Some South Asians lived in other parts of the world for trade purposes.
 During the Roman Empire, a few South Asians came to Europe.
+Additionally, there is evidence of contact between the ancient Greeks and South Asian civilisations, with some even having been suggested to have adopted a form of Greco-Buddhism.